 Reservations for required permits must be obtained through www.recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Watch Hill or points west, and involve a 1½ to 8 mile hike.
 More »

 Due to channel conditions, delay or cancellation of ferry service between Patchogue and Watch Hill may occur.
 For updated ferry schedule information, please call 631-475-1665.

 Fire Island 2-Day Trek

-While the breach at Old Inlet remains open, the Fire Island Trek will be a two day, thirteen mile hike beginning at the Watch Hill Visitor Center and ending at the Fire Island Lighthouse.
+The Fire Island Trek is a two day, thirteen mile hike beginning at the Watch Hill Visitor Center and ending at the Fire Island Lighthouse.
 The Trek is open to anyone who can meet the physical demands of the program: walking 13 miles in 2 consecutive days, walking long distances in loose sand and being exposed to the elements including the sun, wind and possibly rain.

 Did You Know?